Published: January 27, 2021

 - For Edematous Cellulite: Stimulation of Circulation through compression socks, hot baths, and warm water jets can help promote blood flow.
 Also, Lymphatic Drainage Sessions, like a therapeutic massage, increase lymph flow and assist in toxin removal.
 This will result in better blood circulation to the treated area.

-- At-Home Procedures: It’s no surprise exercise is one of the best DIY treatments available for cellulite.
+- At-Home Treatment: It’s no surprise exercise is one of the best DIY treatments available for cellulite.
 Both cardio and strength training regimens can improve and lessen the appearance of cellulite.
 These practices help to tighten, smooth, and tone the skin.
 A healthy diet and healthy weight also go a long way in reducing the production of fat deposits-a main cause of cellulite.
 It is worth noting that as with most anything, exercise programs and healthy diets must be practiced regularly in order to maintain results, but who wouldn’t want to combat cellulite and create a healthy lifestyle while losing weight and getting toned?

 For a comprehensive look at treatment options, check out our guide to Cellulite Removal Solutions.